ecadlabs/taquito/README.md

 To get started with Taquito quickly, visit the [Taquito QuickStart](https://taquito.io/docs/quick_start).

-If you prefer to start with a skeleton project, check out our [Taquito React Template](https://github.com/ecadlabs/taquito-react-template).
+If you prefer a skeleton project, check out our [Taquito React Template](https://github.com/ecadlabs/taquito-react-template).

-Do you wish to make a contribution to Taquito?
-See below, [Contributing to Taquito](#contributors-getting-started).
+Do you wish to contribute to Taquito?
+See [Contributors Getting Started](#contributors-getting-started) below.

 ## Supported versions of Node